 2) Leaders and decision makers need to agree to the measures and communicate them to stake holders in advance.

+Bad Process.
 Bad innovation centers waste time in endless meetings with random vendors and internal naysayers and even hassle about tiny details up front.
 They do not actually get things done.

 Counter action: